Fitzroy Football Club: Post-AFL

 Fitzroy began a sponsorship arrangement with the Fitzroy Reds (formerly University Reds) in the Victorian Amateur Football Association and the Fitzroy Junior Football Club in the Yarra Junior Football League.
 Both wear the old Fitzroy jumper, play the old theme song, and play from Brunswick Street Oval in the heart of Fitzroy.
 In December 2008, at the instigation of the then Fitzroy (University) Reds president Craig Little, the University Reds Football Club (known as the 'Fitzroy' Reds from 1997) transferred all its assets to the Fitzroy Football Club (formed 1883).
 The university (Fitzroy) Reds terminated its membership of the VAFA and was wound up as an incorporated company and football club.
 By special dispensation from the VAFA, the Fitzroy Football Club then replaced the Fitzroy [University] Reds in D1 of the VAFA from the 2009 season, fielding a senior and reserves side, as well as two Under-19 sides and a Club 18 side.
 All the teams were made up mainly of Fitzroy Reds personnel.
 Dyson Hore-Lacy, chairman of Fitzroy in the AFL in 1996, automatically became chairman of the Club in the VAFA.

 Fitzroy lost in the VAFA D1 Grand Final to Rupertswood in 2009, but as a Grand Finalist was promoted to C-Grade for the 2010 season.
 At the beginning of the 2011 season, Fitzroy appointed Tim Bell as their new senior coach following the resignation of Simon Taylor.
 Tim Bell resigned for personal reasons at the end of 2011 and assistant coach Michael Pickering, a former AFL player with the Richmond and Melbourne Football Clubs was appointed as coach for the 2012 season.
 Having reached the Premier C Grand Final at the end of 2012 season, Fitzroy was promoted to Premier B for season 2013 which coincided with the club's 130th birthday.

 In 2015 the club initiated in a partnership with the Australian Catholic University to start fielding a women's team in the VWFL under the name of Fitzroy-ACU.
 They played their debut season in the same year.

 The interest grew after the first year of women's Fitzroy footy, growing numbers within the women's league.
 This enabled the club to enter another women's team into the VWFL, in the North West division.

 Both teams were hoping to make finals in 2016.

-In 2018, Fitzroy won both the VAFA Premier C and the VAFA Premier C reserves competitions.
+In 2018, Fitzroy won both the VAFA Premier C and the VAFA Premier C reserves grand finals.